- ACRONYMS

 - Symptoms

-- Symptoms of nonspecific low back pain include a general aching across the lower back that may be worsened by prolonged standing and/or physical activity
+- Nonspecific low back pain often presents as a general aching across the lower back that is worsened by prolonged standing and/or physical activity

 - Risk factors